 Instead of looking for the green spears of asparagus themselves, I look for two other things:

 1. Dead stalks from last year, laying down on the ground.
 Sometimes they are almost as thick as corn stalks.
 And amongst a background of green weeds and green everything, their beige color is often easier to spot than an actual spear of asparagus.
 If you are tromping through a field or road ditch, this is one thing to program your brain to spot.
+And when you’re tromping through the weeds, don’t forget to protect yourself from ticks and Lyme disease.

 2. Premature asparagus.
 Asparagus comes up over a few week period in our area, with stalks sprouting and emerging at different times and at different rates.
 This is very much to our advantage.
 Often there will be one or two (usually thinner) over-excited spears that come up first and then go to seed before a lot of the other stalks in the vicinity even come up.
 This is a great giveaway, because these are much easier to see!
 In fact, I can usually spot these from a moving car.